wiesnerbernard/fragmen/README.md

 ## Getting Started

-Get started in two simple steps.
+Get started in three simple steps.

 ### 1. Initialize Project

 Run the `init` command in the root of your project.
-This will create a `shards.json` file to configure where your utilities will be stored.
+This will create a `fragmen.json` file to configure where your utilities will be stored.

 ```bash
 npx fragmen init